BracketSpace/Notification/readme.txt

 = [Next] =

+* [Fixed] Shortcode stripping regex that was matching JSON arrays.
 * [Changed] Extensions are now reporting updates even if they are not activated.
 * [Changed] Updated EDD Updater class.